tips & advice for the 2nd photographer at weddings

 Just owning a kit lens isn’t going to cut it.
 A fast zoom or two, and a fast prime such as an 85mm f1.8 (or better), is necessary.

-5. know your equipment; know the terminology and necessary techniques:
+5. Know your equipment; know the terminology & necessary techniques

 A wedding is not the place to learn about how shutter speeds and apertures inter-relate.
 After you’ve shot the wedding is also not the time to figure out that shooting portraits in good light with a telephoto zoom at 1/40th @ f8 will give you blurred images.
 Neither is a wedding something you should photograph if you don’t understand depth-of-field.
 If, for example, you call shallow depth-of-field, “that fuzzy effect”, then you need to do some more homework before even taking your camera out.